-- 2 tsps of lemon zest
+- 2 tsp of lemon zest

-- 3-4 tbsps of fresh lemon juice
+- 3-4 tbsp of fresh lemon juice

-- 20g of chocolate fondant
+- 20g chocolate fondant

-- Giant Cupcake tin or mould
+- A giant cupcake tin or mould

 - Sift the flours and the baking powder together and add 1/3 to the butter and sugar with 2 eggs.
 Beat until just combined then repeat until all the flour and eggs have been added.
 Add the milk and the zest and juice of the lemons and beat again.

 - Transfer the batter to the greased tin.
 Only fill each compartment to around ⅔ full.
 If you have leftover mixture you could make regular cupcakes.
 Bake for between 50 mins and 1 hour.
 The cake will be done when it is springy to the touch.
 Once cooked, allow to cool completely.

 - Meanwhile, make your sunflowers.
 Spray your mould with some release spray.
 Then place a small amount of chocolate fondant in the centre, followed by yellow for the petals and green for the leaves.
 Pop the flowers out of the mould and leave to dry on some greaseproof paper.
 Repeat until you have used all the fondant and sugar paste.

 - Make the buttercream by adding the icing sugar, butter, lemon zest and juice to a large bowl.
 Beat until fluffy and combined.
 Cover with a damp cloth until you are ready to use it.